ArminJo/Arduino-DTSU666H_PowerMeter/README.md

 Download and extract the repository.
 In the Arduino IDE open the sketch with File -> Open... and select the Arduino-DTSU666H_PowerMeter folder.<br/>
 All libraries, especially the modified ones, are included in this project.

+If you burn the Optiboot bootloader on the Nano, the reboot flags are available at startup and the (watchdog) reboot reason character can be displayed.

 <br/>

 # Libraries used